Cherry Pie 1

 - Gently press dough into pie plate, leaving the portion that overhangs edge of pie pan in place.
 Refrigerate while preparing cherry filling.

 - Preheat oven to 425°F (220°C).

 - Prepare Cherry Filling: Combine sugar and flour in large mixing bowl.
-Stir in drained cherries, extract and food coloring (if using).
+Stir in drained cherries and extract.
 Pour into the prepared pie crust and dot with the butter.

 - For a Solid Top Crust: Roll out remaining dough disk and place over filling; seal and flute the edges.
 Make several slits in top crust to vent the steam.
 For a nice sparkle effect, sprinkle with sugar, if desired.